TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

         return ResponseSuccess(storage_rooms)
 ```

 Let us consider what we have achieved with our clean architecture up to this point.
 We have a very lightweight model that can be serialized to JSON and which is completely independent from other parts of the system.
-We have a use case that, given a repository that exposes a given API, extracts all the models and returns them contained in a structured object.
+The code also contains a use case that, given a repository that exposes a given API, extracts all the models and returns them contained in a structured object.

 We are missing some objects, however.
-For example we have not implemented any unsuccessful response object or validated the incoming request object.
+For example, we have not implemented any unsuccessful response object or validated the incoming request object.

 To explore these missing parts of the architecture let us improve the current use case to accept a `filters` parameter that represents some filters that we want to apply to the extracted list of models.
 This will generate some possible error conditions for the input, forcing us to introduce some validation for the incoming request object.